georgebyte/georgebyte.com/_drafts/angular-architecture-for-larger-applications.md

 ### 1.4 Communication with external systems

-The last pattern I'll talk about in this part of the post is about how to connect an app with external "systems", such as server API, browser's local storage, cookies etc. Although I'll only provide examples of communication with servers, the two main ideas are the same for other types of external systems:
+The last pattern I'll talk about in this part of the article is about how to connect an app with external "systems", such as server API, browser's local storage, cookies etc. Although I'll only provide examples of communication with servers, the two main ideas are the same for other types of external systems:

 * Observable **stores** should be the **only part of an app that knows about external systems**.
 * Observable stores should not communicate with external systems directly - a **proxy service** should be used to abstract away communication details.